chyyuu/researchmit/commutative-readme.txt

-"Exploiting the Commutativity Lattice"  Milind Kulkarni, 2011 PLDI
+"Exploiting the Commutativity Lattice"  Milind Kulkarni, 2011 PLDI  (Verification of semantic commutativy conditions-pldi11.pdf)
 -----------------------------------------------------------------------------------------------------------
 A commutativity specification is a set of logical formulae that rep- resent commutativity conditions for each pair of methods in a data